buffstop/PepCoopMembership/docs/design/index.rst

 ============== ========= =====================================================
 Attribute name Data type Description
 ============== ========= =====================================================
-id             Integer   (Primary key) Technical id of the data record invoice_id     Integer   (Foreign key, Invoice.id) number         Integer   (Business key) The number of the invoice position
+id             Integer   (Primary key) Technical id of the data record. invoice_id     Integer   (Foreign key, Invoice.id) Reference of the invoice
+                         this position belongs to.
+number         Integer   (Business key) The number of the invoice position
-                         which identifies the position uniquely within the invoice name           String    The name of the invoice position which is displayed on the invoice unit_price     Decimal   The unit price of the invoice position currency       String    ISO 4217 currency code, e.g. EUR, USD, SEK, NOK, DKK, CHF quantity       Decimal   The quantity of the invoice position type           String    The type of the invoice position description    String    The description of the invoice position which provides details on the position name
+                         which identifies the position uniquely within the invoice. name           String    The name of the invoice position which is displayed on the invoice. unit_price     Decimal   The unit price of the invoice position. currency       String    ISO 4217 currency code, e.g. EUR, USD, SEK, NOK, DKK, CHF. quantity       Decimal   The quantity of the invoice position. type           String    The type of the invoice position. description    String    The description of the invoice position which provides details on the position name.
 ============== ========= =====================================================

 InvoiceCancellation attributes: